IBM/ansible-power-aix-oracle/README.md

     https://www.oracle.com/database/technologies/oracle19c-aix-193000-downloads.html

  -	Modify the Oracle Binary location path variable "oracledbaix19c" in file "playbooks/vars/oracle_params.yml"
+ -      This collection supports creating oracle DB on AIX JFS and on Oracle ASM.
+For grid installation set the boolean variable "grid_asm_flag" to true in oracle_params.yml file
  -	Check other Oracle related parameters in file "playbooks/vars/oracle_params.yml", modify it based on your need
  -	Based on your environment update resolv.conf and netsvc.conf files at "roles/preconfig/files/"
  -	There should be atleast one free disk available other than rootvg for Oracle DB Installation and test database will get created on JFS filesystem.
         Make sure disk header information is clean.
 You can check the header information using "lquerypv -h /dev/hdiskX".
 	These free disks are used for staging oracle software binary and oracle datafiles.
 	Minimum 40GB disk storage is needed for running this Oracle playbook.
+For Grid Software and DB software you may need minimum 60G disk storage

 **###The collection contains below four roles**